 - Bizarre and Improbable Golf Game: Paddington enters a golfing competition where each player gets one drive and the winner will be the player whose ball travels farthest before coming to rest.
 Paddington's ball lands on a passing train, and doesn't come to rest until the train stops several miles away; the judge, who has taken a liking to Paddington, declares that this fits the letter of the rule and awards him first prize.

 - Bland-Name Product: Floyds Bank, in the episode in which Mrs Bird opens a bank account for Paddington.
+Also Barkriges (a compound of Barker's of Kensington and Selfriges) where he is taken to buy clothes.

 - Camera Obscurer: When Paddington tries to take a photograph of the Brown family, he is suddenly attacked at the crucial moment by a bee he'd annoyed earlier while trying to take a photograph of it.
 To everyone's surprise, the result is a perfectly composed and focussed picture — of the bee.